telpirion/MyHerodotus/DevelopmentLog.md

 <<Unhappy>> Gemma2 responses are ... awful.
 Even with changing the top-p and temperature settings.
 It looks like the parameters setting
 is not required; I will remove it.

+Even with removing the temperature settings, the responses are garbage.
+If I were releasing this publicly, I would rely on a more accurate model like Gemini.
+The Gemma2 model may require better tuning for good results.

 Overall,  we need to do a better job demonstrating how to prompt models and decode their responses, especially if we're connecting directly to an Endpoint.